Unity-Technologies/ml-agents/docs/Installation-Windows.md

 cd C:\Downloads\ml-agents\ml-agents
 ```

-Make sure you are connected to the internet and then type in the Anaconda
+Make sure you are connected to the Internet and then type in the Anaconda
 Prompt within `ml-agents` subdirectory:

 ```sh